Boise 2026

 Bottom line

-A pass on the numbers at list: ~$2,721/mo (≈$221 over $2,500) and ~$109.3k cash needed (over the $105k fund), with the list ~26% above the county’s $378,100.
-It’s a charming 1950 Bench home with 4 bedrooms at the lowest $/sqft here, but 4 beds / 1 bath is an awkward layout and the price is steep versus assessed.
+A pass on the numbers, even after the trim to $464,900: at the prior $475,000 ask it ran ~$2,721/mo (≈$221 over $2,500) with ~$109.3k cash needed (over the $105k fund), and a ~$10k cut doesn’t flip both of those.
+The list is still ~23% above the county’s $378,100.
+It’s a charming 1950 Bench home with 4 bedrooms at a modest ~$312/sqft, but 4 beds / 1 bath is an awkward layout and the price is steep versus assessed.
 Would need a meaningful price cut (and a plan for a second bathroom) to be a real contender.